Libeau Family Book Update

 - most importantly, multiple people can work on it simultaneously

-The Phase 1 project page includes instructions and guidelines for data entry.
-Please contact us via email if you’re willing to do data entry via Ancestry.com (no cost involved).
+Please contact the coordinator if you’re willing to do data entry via Ancestry.com (no cost involved).

 Phase 2 - the Forever tree